<?xml version="1.0" encoding="UTF-8"?>

 <p>Here&#8217;s my understanding of how this fix works.<br />

-When you run a laptop wrapped in towels (bubble wrap in my case), it gets very hot because there is no air circulation inside the heatsink.
-The heatsink and GPU (NVIDIA chip) run so hot that it melt solder between the chip and motherboard and the video chip gets resoldered to the motherboard.</p>
+When you run a laptop wrapped in towels (bubble wrap in my case), it gets very hot because there is no air circulation inside the heatsink.</p>

-<p>Now I have to test for how long this fix last. <img src='http://www.laptoprepair101.com/wp-includes/images/smilies/icon_smile.gif' alt=':)' class='wp-smiley' /> </p>
+<p>Now I have to test for how long this fix last. <img src="https://s.w.org/images/core/emoji/14.0.0/72x72/1f642.png" alt="🙂" class="wp-smiley" style="height: 1em; max-height: 1em;" /></p>

 <blockquote><p><strong>RELATED POSTS:</strong></p></blockquote>

-In one of the following posts I explain how to <a href="http://www.laptoprepair101.com/laptop/2011/02/23/fix-laptop-motherboard-with-failed-nvidia-graphics-chip/">reflow failed NVIDIA graphics chip</a> with a heat gun.</p>
+<p>Also readÂ <a href="https://www.laptoprepair101.com/fixing-compaq-presario-v6000-motherboard-no-video-issue/">backing the motherboard in an oven</a>Â and how to <a href="https://www.laptoprepair101.com/fix-laptop-motherboard-with-failed-nvidia-graphics-chip/">reflow failed NVIDIA graphics chip</a> with a heat gun.</p>

 ]]></content:encoded>